 - On Campus

 The newly established Graduate Certificate for Dual Credit Teaching in English Literature and Language is now accepting applications for Spring 2021 – Session 1 (begins Jan.
-13, 2021).
+20, 2021).
 Classes are offered online.
-Note that a letter of recommendation is required.
+One letter of recommendation is optional.

 Students who participate in the certificate program may apply their completed credit hours toward a Master of Arts in English Literature and Language from St. Mary’s University.